hpssjellis/tensorflowjs-bvh/README.md

 # tensorflowjs-bvh
-This is a guess that posenet and bvh were ment to be together
+This is a guess that posenet and bvh were meant to be together